WhatLibrarian/Presentations/PITCHME.md

 ---

 Third Example
-## Empathy and compassion should be infused into our teaching methods regardless of the technology or materials.
+## Empathy and compassion should be infused into our teaching methods.

 This relates to the main theme of the conference.
 We can never forget the humanity or the purpose of our vocation.
 Here is a small article as an example: